 Overview

 The Annals (Annales) is the major historical work of Publius Cornelius Tacitus, composed in the early second century AD, probably between c.
 109 and 120.
 It narrates the history of the Roman Empire from the death of Augustus in AD 14 to the death of Nero in AD 68, covering the reigns of Tiberius, Caligula, Claudius, and Nero — the four successors of the first emperor and the last of the Julio-Claudian dynasty.
-The work originally comprised eighteen books (though ancient authorities differ on the total), of which roughly half survive.
+The work originally comprised eighteen books (though ancient authorities differ on the precise total), of which roughly half survive.
 The Annals stands alongside the Histories as the fullest extant account of early imperial Rome and is the foundational text for any serious study of the Principate.
 In the Latin literary tradition it occupies a position of the highest importance: Tacitus is regarded as one of the supreme Latin prose stylists, and the Annals — dense, ironic, and relentlessly political — is his masterpiece.

 The Author

 Gaius (or Publius) Cornelius Tacitus was born c.
 AD 56–57, probably in Gallia Narbonensis or Cisalpine Gaul.
 He pursued a senatorial career with distinction, serving as praetor in AD 88, suffect consul in AD 97, and ultimately proconsul of Asia c.
 AD 112–113.
-He was thus an intimate observer of the imperial system he described — old enough to have lived under Domitian’s reign of terror and to have watched the Senate’s collective humiliation at that emperor’s hands.
+He was thus an intimate observer of the imperial system he described — old enough to have lived through Domitian's reign of terror and to have watched the Senate's collective humiliation at that emperor's hands.
 His friendship with Pliny the Younger is well attested through their surviving correspondence.
-In the Annals Tacitus projects the persona of an austere, disillusioned senator writing under the difficult conditions imposed by autocracy: in the famous phrase of the preface to the Histories, sine ira et studio — without anger or partiality — though his prose bristles with barely suppressed moral judgment on nearly every page.
-His experience of senatorial complicity under Domitian appears to have shaped his unflinching analysis of how the Senate degraded itself under the Julio-Claudians.

 Structure and Survival

 The Annals is organized annalistically — year by year — in the tradition of the Republican annales maximi, treating military, political, and domestic affairs in sequence for each consular year.
-The work as originally composed appears to have run to eighteen books, though the division and total are disputed.
+The work as originally composed appears to have run to eighteen books, though the division and total remain disputed.

 The survival of the text is complicated and incomplete.
 Books I–VI (covering Tiberius) survive via a single Carolingian manuscript, the Codex Mediceus I (Florence, Biblioteca Medicea Laurenziana, Plut.
 68.1), copied at Fulda in the ninth century and brought to Italy by Poggio Bracciolini around 1508.
 Book V is partially lost, and the opening of Book VI is also missing.
 Books XI–XVI (covering Claudius and Nero) survive via a second manuscript, the Codex Mediceus II (Plut.
-68.2), also Carolingian and also originating at Montecassino.
-Book XI begins imperfectly, and Book XVI breaks off abruptly mid-narrative, apparently mid-sentence.
+68.2), also Carolingian and originating at Montecassino.
+Book XI begins imperfectly, and Book XVI breaks off abruptly mid-narrative.
 Books VII–X, covering the reign of Caligula, are entirely lost, as is whatever material completed Book XVI and any books that may have followed it.

 Books